Frequently Asked Questions

 How do I store harvested microgreens?

-Store unwashed microgreens in an airtight container at 35-40°F (refrigerator temperature).
+Store unwashed microgreens in an airtight container at 35 to 40°F (refrigerator temperature).
 Place a paper towel in the container to absorb excess moisture.
-Never wash microgreens before storage—only rinse right before eating.
-Properly stored microgreens stay fresh for 7-14 days depending on variety.
+Never wash microgreens before storage.
+Only rinse right before eating.
+Properly stored microgreens stay fresh for 7 to 14 days depending on the variety.

 How long do microgreens last after harvest?

-Most varieties last 7-14 days when stored properly (unwashed, 35-40°F, in airtight container with paper towel).
-Delicate varieties like basil may only last 5-7 days, while heartier varieties like sunflower and peas can last up to 2 weeks.
+Most varieties last 7 to 14 days when stored properly (unwashed, 35 to 40°F, in an airtight container with a paper towel).
+Delicate varieties like basil may only last 5 to 7 days, while heartier varieties like sunflower and peas can last up to 2 weeks.

 Should I wash microgreens before or after harvest?

 Never wash before harvest or storage.
-Only rinse microgreens right before you're ready to eat them.
+Only rinse microgreens right before you are ready to eat them.
 Washing before storage introduces moisture that significantly shortens shelf life and increases spoilage risk.

 What's the best way to harvest microgreens?